 Survival chances are reduced to a great extent as a lot of CRC cases are diagnosed late.
 This is one of the major reasons why people should focus on the prevention of CRC rather than letting the disease affect your living.
 The chances of CRC can be reduced by adopting a few lifestyle changes.

 Most research done on CRC indicates that individuals above 50 years are most vulnerable, and doctors stress on regular screening for people who are in this age group.
-However, some simple changes in lifestyle help avoid colorectal cancer.

-Include lot of vegetables, fruits and whole grains in your diet, as these foods have been linked with a decreased risk of colon cancer.
+Include a lot of vegetables, fruits and whole grains in your diet, as these foods have been linked with a decreased risk of colon cancer.
 Reduce intake of red meat, smoked food and processed foods, which increase the risk of being detected with CRC.

-Choose fresh juices, vegetables, fresh baked confectionaries, freshly cut fruits over processed and packaged food.
+Choose fresh juices, vegetables, freshly baked confectionaries, freshly cut fruits over processed and packaged food.
 The additives in processed foods can accumulate in the body over time, eventually causing damage at the cellular level.

 Colon screenings can often detect growths called polyps which can be operated out before they turn cancerous.
 These tests also can detect colon cancer earlier, when treatments are more likely to be successful.